thindil/steamsky/README.md

 directory (if you use released binary) and type `./steamsky`.
 Game works only in terminal.

-Note: If you build game from source, copy license file COPYING to *bin* directory.
+Note: If you build game from source, copy files COPYING and README.md to *bin* directory.